8e7an/dotvim/NOTES.md

 `ls -l | vim -`

+Eg. take the concatenated files *.vim and pipe them to vim as the input:

+`cat *.vim | vim -`

 ## Configuration

 `:map {commands} {commands}` Map the key `{letter}` to a string of Vi/Vim `{commands}`